Fahrenheit 451 Theme of Man and the Natural World

 We don't want to give too much away, but nature comes out pretty strong in the end.
 Remember—it is only in nature that Montag is able to think clearly and draw conclusions from his experiences.

-The novel argues that nature, in fact all of life, is a cycle of construction and destruction.
-This is the natural way of things, but technology has focused only on destruction and violence, leaving man in a devastating, unnatural state.
+The novel argues that nature—and all of life, for that matter—is a cycle of construction and destruction.
+This is the natural way of things, but technology has focused only on destruction and violence, leaving man in a devastated, unnatural state.